PerryPerrz/The-ScriptS/README.md

 Script to find the best route between two points, from the UE Modélisation of the third year of my computer science degree.

+> pdf2txt.py

+Script to convert a PDF file to a sequence of text files, where each text file represents a page of the PDF.

 ---

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)